-The samples listed in Chapter 3, "More OpenIDM Samples" in the Installation Guide include multiple options for authentication mechanisms.
+The samples listed in the OpenIDM Installation Guide in the Installation Guide include multiple options for authentication mechanisms.

 You can add the delegated authentication module to the conf/authentication.json file.
 For example, the following excerpt illustrates one way to implement the DELEGATED configuration object.
 For descriptive purposes, you can substitute the PASSTHROUGH alias for DELEGATED.